sbb-design-systems/digital.sbb.ch/src/it/foundation/language/about/about.md

 layout: page.njk
 tags: level3
 key: about_ux_writing_it
-title: A proposito della redazione UX
+title: A proposito della redazione UX.
 parent: language_it
 order: 1